esbpcs/cloud-alerts-terraform/README.md

-# GCP (and beyond) Alerting and Monitoring Framework using Terraform
+# GCP Alerting and Monitoring Framework using Terraform

 This repository contains a Terraform-based framework for managing Google Cloud Monitoring resources, including alert policies.
 It uses a modular approach with YAML definitions for alert policies, includes a validation script for quality assurance, and is designed to be deployed via a GitHub Actions CI/CD workflow.